Albertoimpl/wasm-tools/crates/wasm-compose/example/README.md

 cargo run --release -- service.wasm
 ```

-This will start a HTTP server that listens at `http://localhost:8080`.
+This will start an HTTP server that listens at `http://localhost:8080`.

 ## Sending a request